pchaigno/pchaigno.github.io/_posts/2026-09-16-netkit-paper.md

 The logic that is executed for the upper networking stack when ingressing into the physical device or into the container's veth device is the same.
 In the former case, it runs in the host network namespace; in the latter case, in the container's network namespace.
 We can therefore skip the backlog queue on path (1) by switching the packet's current network namespace to that of the container and recirculating the packet through the upper stack logic.
-We implement this redirect through the namespace boundary with a new BPF helper, ``bpf_redirect_peer``, [upstreamed in Linux v5.10](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/commit/?id=9aa1206e8f48).
+We implement this redirect through the namespace boundary with a new BPF helper, ``bpf_redirect_peer``, [contributed to Linux v5.10 by Daniel](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/commit/?id=9aa1206e8f48).

 Bypassing the backlog queues when leaving the containers, as shown on paths (2) and (3), is a little trickier.
 The backlog queue traversal happens very early on the host-side of the veth pair.